Connect with us

 While enjoying a rise to stardom at Anfield, the Spanish striker’s scoring outlay and overall contribution to the team were second to none in the Premier League.

-Torres’ mesmeric performances for Liverpool convinced Abramovich to fork out a then-English transfer fee record of £50m to acquire his services, only to regret that decision dearly over the next four years.
+Torres’ mesmeric performances for Liverpool convinced Abramovich to fork out a then-English transfer fee record of £50 million to acquire his services, only to regret that decision dearly over the next four years.

-Blessed with blistering speed and a sophisticated sense for the game, Pulisic has everything it takes to become a top player.
-But something is missing as he’s struggling to live up to his potential.
+Blessed with blistering speed and a sophisticated sense for the game, Pulisic has everything it takes to become a top player, but he has struggled to live up to his potential.

-How often do you see a club dashing out north of £50m to sign a full-back if it’s not Man City?
-Yet, Marc Cucurella has booked membership in that club this summer.
+How often do you see a club dashing out north of £50m to sign a full-back if it’s not Manchester City Marc Cucurella booked membership in that club in 2022.

 Only one season at Brighton & Hove Albion proved enough to assure everyone in the Premier League that the Barcelona youth academy graduate is a star in the making.

-Guardiola was, of course, keen to add him to his star-studded backline, but Chelsea acted quickly to steal him under the Spaniard’s nose and add that extra bit of pace and quality to Tuchel’s side.
+Guardiola was, of course, keen to add him to his star-studded backline, but Chelsea acted quickly to steal him under the Spaniard’s nose and add that extra bit of pace and quality to the team.

 Apart from Didier Drogba, the Pensioners have encountered little or no luck with what many dubbed top-class strikers.
 From Andriy Shevchenko through Torres to Alvaro Morata, all failed to live up to the billing.